Did Oprah take care of her mom?

 Q: Did Oprah Winfrey inherit her mother’s wealth?

-A: Vernita Lee did not leave behind a significant estate, so there was no substantial inheritance for Oprah Winfrey.
+A: Vernita Lee did not leave behind a significant estate, so there was no substantial inheritance for Oprah.